-Each agency will be asked to submit a case study to the Department of Government Services as part of its contribution to the annual whole of Victorian Government report on aggregated SPF outcomes. (see 'Additional WOVG Reporting' below for further details).
+Each agency will be asked to submit a case study to the Department of Government Services as part of its contribution to the annual whole of Victorian Government report on aggregated SPF outcomes.

 The whole of Victorian government SPF annual report contains useful examples of case studies provided by a range of Victorian government departments and public sector bodies that you may wish to refer to.